r0light/cna-quality-model/quality-model.md

       *If the infrastructure on which components of a cloud-native application are deployed provides the ability for rolling upgrades, upgrades can be performed seamlessly in an automated manner with reduced effort.*
       Davis2019 7.2; Scholl2019 6 "Use Zero-Downtime Releases"; Ibryam2020 3 "Declarative Deployment"; Reznik2019 10 "Risk-Reducing Deployment Strategies"; Arundel2019 13 "Rolling Updates"; Indrasiri2021 1 "Why container orchestration?; Rolling upgrades"
   * **Automated infrastructure maintenance** (Infrastructure) +> Reoverability
-  **TODO: reformulate** *Infrastructure provisioning and management should be automated as much as possible to reduce the operational effort.
-Ideally it should be combined with components deployments so that no further interaction is needed for a component deployment.*
+    *The used infrastructure should automate regular maintenance tasks as much as possible in a way that the operation of components is not impacted by these tasks.
+Such tasks include updates of operating systems, standard libraries, and middleware managed by the infrastructure, but also certificate regeneration.*
      Reznik2019 10 "Automated Infrastructure"; Goniwada2021 5 "Automation"
 * Fault tolerance
   * *Process Coordination Means* (Zimmermann2015)